 A man stands outside an exchange bureau in Cairo December 30, 2012.
 (Photo: Reuters)

-Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.
+The central bank (CBE) has limited a once thriving currency black market through measures such as a cap on dollar deposits.